ymwjbxxq/rust_poc_oauth_flow/README.md

 To reduce the exposure of sensitive data, I use AWS CloudFront with Lambda@Edge to:

 * Intercept data
-* Encrypt at the edge with the website RSA
+* Encrypt at the edge with the website secretes
+* * Password is hashed
+* * PII fields are encrypted with AES
 * Pass it through before the application can process it, reducing exposure.

 Lambda edge will load the client config from S3 and, from there, take the SSM key to load secrets to encrypt sensitive data.